learning at home

 the state of our garden

-I've got a little good news/bed news situation going here.
+I’ve got a little good news/bed news situation going here.
 The good news is that the garden is still ON.
-The bad news is that the seeds we used for my son's science fair project are the same seeds that I bought for the garden and Ryan isn't so sure the seed quality wasn't to … Continue reading the state of our garden
+The bad news is that the seeds we used for my son’s science fair project are the same seeds that I bought for the garden and Ryan isn’t so sure the seed quality wasn’t to Continue reading

 what I learned in february

-Today I'm linking up with Emily P. Freeman at Chatting at the Sky to share what we learned in February.
-Here's what Emily has to say about the practice: "At the end of every month, we have a regular practice here of looking back before moving forward.
-While some of the deeper, more in-process things I … Continue reading what I learned in february
+Today I’m linking up with Emily P. Freeman at Chatting at the Sky to share what we learned in February.
+Here’s what Emily has to say about the practice: “At the end of every month, we have a regular practice here of looking back before moving forward.
+While some of the deeper, more in-process things I Continue reading

 teach them diligently [the oven]

 One of my goals for this year is to continue teaching my children some skills to make them more independent of me.
 A focus of our learning around here is to take full advantage of all the learning we can in and around the home.
-In addition to math, science, and languages, I feel it’s my duty to help … Continue reading teach them diligently [the oven]
+In addition to math, science, and languages, I feel it’s my duty to help Continue reading

 all the right moves

 It pains me to say that on Monday, my son is going to have to walk into his agricultural science class at co-op and turn in a tri-folded project board and some printed up data from a science fair project that yielded exactly no conclusion and no results.
 It started out so well.
-We had … Continue reading all the right moves
+We had Continue reading

 the difference between winning and trying

 A few weeks ago, my two older children participated in the local level Scripps Spelling Bee.
 They were competing among students grades 1-8, so I knew, at grades 3rd and 5th, they would have their work cut out for them in order to beat out fourteen year old Bee veterans.
-They knew this going into … Continue reading the difference between winning and trying
+They knew this going into Continue reading

 the state of our garden

-It's true that there are countless connections and applications that can be made between our spiritual lives and the theme of growth, nurture, food, nourishment and life.
-That's why I'm documenting here the successes, failures and most importantly, the progress of our gardening endeavor this spring.
+It’s true that there are countless connections and applications that can be made between our spiritual lives and the theme of growth, nurture, food, nourishment and life.
+That’s why I’m documenting here the successes, failures and most importantly, the progress of our gardening endeavor this spring.
 We are no strangers to gardening.
-We had one every … Continue reading the state of our garden
+We had one every Continue reading

 the day the circus came to town

 Friday, I took our three children to the circus.
-I'll preface that with I'm not a big fan of the circus.
-Mainly because: I have a life-long fear/hatred of clowns I read Water for Elephants three years ago and think the circus is weird and cruel We just aren't "circus" people However, at ages seven, … Continue reading the day the circus came to town
+I’ll preface that with I’m not a big fan of the circus.
+Mainly because: I have a life-long fear/hatred of clowns I read Water for Elephants three years ago and think the circus is weird and cruel We just aren’t “circus” people However, at ages seven, Continue reading

 teach them diligently [ironing]

 One of my goals for this year is to continue teaching my children some skills to make them more independent of me.
 A focus of our learning around here is to take full advantage of all the learning we can in and around the home.
-In addition to math, science, and languages, I feel it's … Continue reading teach them diligently [ironing]
+In addition to math, science, and languages, I feel it’s Continue reading